SoCXin/doc/docs/level/atmelavr/AT90CAN64.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support AT90CAN64 board.
+:ref:`mcs51` currently does not support AT90CAN64 board.

 Frameworks
 ----------